Meadowlarke/Bibliography/Cooney1966.md

 22: What the educators wanted to see in a program.

 23: Encoraging active viewing.

--: #Z: Almost all of the experts interviewed by Cooney wanted to see preschoolers tought _how_ to think, not what to think.

 -: Accompanying the program with kits and books.